This vegan banana bread recipe will change the way you think of vegan desserts!

 - Preheat the oven to FAN 180 degrees Celsius, Gas Mark 6 or 400 degrees Fahrenheit.

-- In a bowl, peel and put the four ripe bananas and mash with a fork to the desired consistency; I tend to leave some pieces of banana in mine, as I like to have a bite of it now and then, but if you prefer it smooth, you can mash it all the way.
+- In a bowl, peel and put the four ripe bananas and mash with a fork to the desired consistency; if liked, leave some pieces of banana un-mashed for a sweet bite, but if not, completely mashed will work perfectly too.

-- Now, slowly start adding the self-raising flour; add a couple of tablespoons at a time and mix well with the fork until completely blended, ensuring no knots fork.
+- Now, slowly start adding the self-rising flour; add a couple of tablespoons at a time and mix well with the fork until completely mixed, ensuring no knots form.
 Continue doing so until all the flour is completely incorporated.

 - Line a tin loaf with greaseproof baking paper and transfer the vegan banana bread batter into the tin.